-Buttons should be consistent in their appearance as well.
+Buttons should be consistent in their appearance across the site.
 If your buttons are icons, they should all be icons.
 If you opt for text instead, they should all be text.
-That consistency will not only make for a better-looking design, but it’ll also make the experience of browsing your site more familiar — users who move to a new page will already know what to expect when they get there.
+That consistency will not only make for a better-looking design, but it’ll also make the experience of browsing your site more familiar.
+Users who move to a new page will already know what to expect when they get there.

 Choosing Your Visual Assets